ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-24-erigon-explained/index.md

 For a machine to be a node it needs to run a software application that contains the set of rules of the protocol of that particular network.

-Erigon is an Ethereum network node software, also called “software client”, and is in the process of being adapted to operate on with Ethereum Classic.
+Erigon is an Ethereum network node software, also called “software client”, and is in the process of being adapted to operate with Ethereum Classic.

-Therefore, Erigon for ETC is currently in an experimental stage, but may be downloaded for use and testing, however it is not considered stable yet.
+Therefore, Erigon for ETC is currently in an experimental stage, but may be downloaded for use and testing.
+However it is not considered stable yet.

 Core developers have expressed that ETC support is going well for now.